Ssururx/epigenetic-clock-project-/04_clock_training/README.md

 * **External Validation:** To prove these models work on independent data, I am planning to validate the Brain clock using the **ROSMAP** dataset.
 External validation for the Blood clock is also planned as more datasets become available.
 * **Expanding Data:** I am actively looking for more samples for both tissues to further improve the model's precision and diversity.

-Training is now complete for the primary tissue-specific clocks, this allows us to move on to **Step 5: Residual Analysis and Age Acceleration**.
+Since training is now complete for the primary tissue-specific clocks, we can move on to **Step 5: Residual Analysis and Age Acceleration**.